laurilopes/api_docs/v1/documentation/responses.md

             "signed_on": "2012-02-15T23:39:31Z"
         }]

-_Note: Authentication and validation clear-text parameters (public API key, request signature, and timestamp) were omitted from the request above._
+_Note: A public API key, timestamp, endpoint, and request signature are required parameters on all requests, and have been omitted from the tables and examples above._